Brain-Battle/muse_camera_synchronization/README.md

 ## SonyControl

 SonyControl class can be used to control Sony Wi-Fi enabled cameras remotely.
-This module was written by [https://github.com/Akysens](@Akysens) at GitHub.
+This module was written by [@Akysens](https://github.com/Akysens) at GitHub, using Sony Remote Control API.

 The camera and the controlling device (i.e laptop) must be connected to the same network.